 Her friends come to visit her in the days before they let her leave.
-Tina is literally besides herself and crying as she hugs her close and tries to tell her every single thing she's missed, well as much as she can fit in before Santana waltzes in and practically tackles her onto the bed.
+Tina is literally beside herself and crying as she hugs her close and tries to tell her every single thing she's missed, well as much as she can fit in before Santana waltzes in and practically tackles her onto the bed.

 "Ooof!
 San!
 Easy with the hugs!
 My leg isn't exactly a hundred percent yet and the ribs are still sore."
-The Latina woman brushes away the tears before they fall, pressing her forehead to hers before she settles herself on one side, whispering words in Spanish as Tina moulds herself on the other side.
+The Latina brushes away the tears before they fall, pressing her forehead to hers before she settles herself on one side, whispering words in Spanish as Tina moulds herself on the other side.

 Tina and Santana look up as Finn's figure disappears down the hallway.

 "Finn's always been kinda intense.
-And he's very protective of you too."
-Tina says.
+And he's very protective of you too," Tina says.

 "He nearly went bananas when they called him from the hospital.
-Mike was the one who picked you up, ah, from the alley."
-Santana offers.
+Mike was the one who picked you up, ah, from the alley," Santana offers.